 The first set are photos that I took of the back of my camera to show the JPEG files with different Nikon picture profiles already applied in camera.
 The photo on the left was shot with the flat profile and the photo on the right I used the vivid profile.

 Next are the photos as they were imported into Lightroom with Adobe’s default color profile, Adobe Color, applied during the import process.
 As you can see, the camera picture profiles were not carried across with the RAW files.

 Once imported, I applied Camera Matching color profiles in Lightroom Classic, but made no other adjustments.
-The photo on the left is the flat profile and the camera on the left is set to vivid and is similar, although not the same, as the JPEG preview on the back of my camera.
+The photo on the left is the flat profile and on the right the profile is set to vivid.
+As you can see, it’s similar, although not exactly the same, as the JPEG preview on the back of my camera (shown further up).
 Further processing is needed to replicate the JPEG preview.